pandrei/GSoC/proposal.md

 #### Applications of mentioned techniques
 <br><br>
 Attenuate access to `fs`.
 Limiting access to `fs` is a reasonable approach.
 A module should not be able to read(or more importantly write) a file that it's not supposed to.
-So, instead of offering a reference to it through an attenuator.  <br>
+So, instead of offering a reference to it, it will offer a refference through an attenuator.  <br>

 Supposing we load an erroneous module, with membrane we could cut all references to it and it will be eventually cleared by the gargabe collector <br>